 So, which foods should you have on hand?

-Because CBD and THC are fat-soluble compounds, fat is their medium.
+Because THC is a fat-soluble compound, fat is its medium.
 Nuts contain high levels of unsaturated fats, which help your body absorb more THC and thus can increase the intensity of symptom relief.
-Fun fact: nuts can also make THC and CBD work faster by reducing the time it takes for the cannabinoids to pass through the blood-brain barrier.
+Fun fact: nuts can also make THC work faster by reducing the time it takes for the cannabinoids to pass through the blood-brain barrier.

 Finally, some physicians believe the myrcene terpene found in mangoes can help enhance the psychoactive effects of THC if eaten right before taking your dose.